Murthy's conjecture on 0-cycles: Torsion theorem in higher dimension

-We set $U = X \setminus X_{\rm sing}$ so that $U$ is smooth.
-In particular, it is a dense open subset of the disjoint union of the smooth loci of the components of $X$.
-Let $\pi:X' \to X$ be a successive blow-up at smooth points such that the following hold. \begin{enumerate} \item The strict transform $D_i$ of each $C_i$ is smooth along $\pi^{-1}(U)$. \item $D_i \cap D_j \cap \pi^{-1}(U) = \emptyset$ for $i \neq j$. \item Each $D_i$ intersects the exceptional divisor $E$ (which is reduced) transversely at smooth points. \end{enumerate}
+{\bf STEP~1}: Following an argument of Bloch \cite[Chapter~5]{Bloch-1}, we let $\pi \colon X' \to X$ be a successive blow-up at smooth points such that the following hold. \begin{enumerate} \item The strict transform $D_i$ of each $C_i$ is smooth at every point of $D_i \cap \pi^{-1}(U)$. \item $D_i \cap D_j \cap \pi^{-1}(U) = \emptyset$ for $i \neq j$. \item Each $D_i$ intersects the exceptional divisor $E$ (which is reduced) transversely at smooth points of $X'$. \end{enumerate}